mparsley1/eo-docs/README.md

 ## A comparison of the options

 Alternatives to Sentinel Hub/X-Cube data cubes include Open Data Cube (ODC) and OpenEO.
-Sentinel Hub/X-Cube was chosen primarily because Sentinel Hub is used in ECHOES (i.e. in eo-custom-scripts) and, being a hosted service, it does not require additional infrastructure.
+Sentinel Hub/X-Cube was chosen primarily because Sentinel Hub is used in ECHOES (i.e. in [eo-custom-scripts](#The-EO-Processing-Packages)) and, being a hosted service, it does not require additional infrastructure.
-Whereas, to create a datacube with ODC to cover Ireland for one year, for example, would require tens of terabytes of storage and a high spec VM.
+Whereas, to create a datacube with ODC to cover Ireland for one year, for example, would require tens of terabytes of storage and a high-spec VM.

 Both CREODIAS and Sentinel Hub provide access to Sentinel-1, Sentinel-2 L1C and L2A, Sentinel-3 OLCI and SLSTR, Sentinel-5P, Landsat 8, 7 and 5, Envisat, MODIS and some Copernicus Services.
 The CREODIAS object store has some Level-2